-negatively affected.
+&lt;sup>34 As an example, if seed is stored without proper drying, then germination ability and vigor of seedlings are negatively affected.
 Other practices that farmers can do to improve seed quality and purity are hand sorting to remove weeds and seeds of other varieties, winnowing to remove empty grains and chaff, and careful storage to avoid moisture absorption and damage by pests.

-34Seeds that are certified are produced following certain guidelines that ensure purity and higher quality.
+&lt;sup>35 Seeds that are certified are produced following certain guidelines that ensure purity and higher quality.

-35These two measures are not strongly correlated.
+$^{36}$ These two measures are not strongly correlated.
 A regression of one characteristic on the other produces a point estimate that is small and statistically insignificant.